jrin771/Everything-LLMs-And-Robotics/README.md

 # Logistics
 If you want to make a change this repository [click here](PR-Guide.md)

-If you want to learn why we do the things that we do (and how you can incorporate them in your own work) click here (add this later)
+If you want to learn why we do the things that we do (and how you can incorporate them in your own work) [click here](https://jrin771.github.io)

 # What Do We Have?